-CHRONICLE OF GREEN INFRASTRUCTURE INNOVATION: “Consensus is about framing the problem correctly, being realistic about the options, and getting to the right answer,” stated Clint Hames, mayor of Chilliwack during the crucible period covered by the 3rd installment of the Chronicle
+CHRONICLE OF GREEN INFRASTRUCTURE INNOVATION: “Consensus is about framing the problem correctly, being realistic about the options, and getting to the right answer,” stated Clint Hames, mayor of Chilliwack during the crucible period (1997-2005) covered by Part C of the Chronicle

 “Getting to the right answer is the right thing to do.
 Otherwise, the solution will not solve the problem,” stated Chilliwack Mayor Clint Hames.
 The City was a partner and served as a feedback loop during development of Stormwater Planning Guidebook for British Columbia.
 In the 2000s, leaders ventured into uncharted territory.
 Great changes took place.
 The Chronicle is a sweeping narrative.
 The 3rd installment covers 1997 thru 2005.
 It weaves quotable quotes to tell the story of what led up to publication of the Guidebook in 2002, and the impact of what followed in the wake of publication.